HPCarey/coders-hangman2/README.md

 * The user would rather take a quick micro-break from the code for a few mintues in order not to lose focus on the problem completely, but needs a bit of a reset in orde to focus on it.

 ### **User Stories**
- * As a visiting user, I want to take a quick break at my computer that won't be too time-cosuming
+ * As a visiting user, I want to play a game of hangman.
+ * As a user I want to know how many letters are in the word.
- * As a visiting user, I want a game that is absorbing but not too challenging so I can relax.
+ * As a user, I want to know whether my guess is correct and to see its position in the word.
- * As a user, I would like the game to be somewhat relevant to my learning material so it can be helpful to my progress.
+ * As a user, I want to know when my guess is incorrect.
+ * As a user I want to know which letters I've already guessed.
+ * As a user, I want to know how many lives I have left before I lose.

 ### **Site aims**
-* To provide the user with an activity they can do to relax at their computer for a quick micro-break to aid productivity and creativity.
-* To create an activity that allows the user to relax and improve their focus without being too stressful or high stakes.
-* To provide an activity which exposes the user to  terminology and vocabulary related to programming in order to help user retain information and vocabulary relevant to their learner goals.
+* To show the user a word with blank spaces indicating the number of letters.
+* To inform the user when their guess is correct and display the letter in the correct position in the word.
+* To inform the user when their guess is incorect and visually represent their incorrect guesses with the hangman.
+* To display a list of previously guessed letters to the user.
+* To inform the user how many lives they have left before each guess.

  ### **FlowChart**
  The following flowchart acted as the blueprint for the game.